 Similarly to light-toned diamonds, dark diamonds do not reach high levels of colour saturation.

 Certain colours almost never come in saturations that would be called vivid.
 Blue diamonds for instance commonly have a grey modifier and the best appearance for blue is typically a darker tone.
 The Hope diamond is a Fancy Deep Greyish Blue.

 Many coloured diamonds feature a secondary colour that is visibly present.
 If the secondary colour is strong enough, GIA will add that modifier to the primary hue.
 If the primary and secondary colour are virtually even throughout the diamond, these will be described using the two colours.
 For example, “Purple Pink.
 If the primary colour is dominant, the secondary colour will be described as “ish”, for example, “Purplish Pink”.
 Confusingly, the secondary colour precedes the dominant colour in the description, meaning “Purplish Pink” would indicate that the primary colour is pink, and the secondary colour is purple.

-Since colour is such an important element in the desirability and market value of a fancy colored diamond, purity and depth of colour have a huge impact on the final price.
+Since colour is such an important element in the desirability and market value of a fancy coloured diamond, purity and depth of colour have a huge impact on the final price.